decred/dcrdata/README.md

       git clone https://github.com/decred/dcrdata $GOPATH/src/github.com/decred/dcrdata

-Once Golang is installed and the dcrdata project is cloned proceed to the build steps.
+Once go is installed and the dcrdata project is cloned proceed to the build steps.

-### Build from source for golang >= 1.11
+### Building with go 1.11

-Golang 1.11 introduced a new [dependency management feature](https://github.com/golang/go/wiki/Modules) that negates the use of third party tooling such as `dep`.
+Go 1.11 introduced a new [dependency management feature](https://github.com/go/go/wiki/Modules) that negates the use of third party tooling such as `dep`.
 Using `Go mod` will be the dependency managment tool of choice for dcrdata and other Decred projects going forward.

-Usage is simple and nothing is required except Golang 1.11.
+Usage is simple and nothing is required except go 1.11.

+1. `GO111MODULE=on go build`

+If using `vgo` perform the following step:

-1. `go build`
+1. `vgo build`

-If you want to pre staging dependencies without building you can run

-1. `go mod download`

-Golang's builtin dependency management resolution will start processing the source code and downloading dependencies on the fly and then update the `go.mod` and `go.sum` files automatically.
+go's builtin dependency management resolution will start processing the source code and downloading dependencies on the fly and then update the `go.mod` and `go.sum` files automatically.

-### Build from source for golang < 1.11
+_Note_: The new GO111MODULE=on environment variable tells go to use the new module feature.

+### Building with go 1.10

+Before go 1.11 we depended on the dep tool and also [vgo](https://github.com/golang/vgo).
+You have the option of using either one of these tools for dependency management.
+We recommend vgo since the dependency management feature is the same across both versions.

+If using [vgo](https://github.com/golang/vgo) you can follow the same procedures as if you were [using go 1.11](#building-with-go-111) so there is no need to follow the `dep` steps below.

 Building with the `dep` dependency management tool.

 - Install `dep`, the dependency management tool.
-The current [released binary of `dep`](https://github.com/golang/dep/releases) is recommended, but the latest may be installed from git via:
+The current [released binary of `dep`](https://github.com/go/dep/releases) is recommended, but the latest may be installed from git via:

-      go get -u -v github.com/golang/dep/cmd/dep
+      go get -u -v github.com/go/dep/cmd/dep

 - Fetch dependencies, and build the `dcrdata` executable.